 Let’s check other popular price patterns and how traders can take advantage of these chart formations.

-There is a tendency, particularly in the forex market, to test stop-loss orders clustered above previous highs or below previous lows before finally reverse the trend (Chart 7 and 8).
+There is a tendency, particularly in the forex market, to test stop-loss orders clustered above previous highs or below previous lows before finally reversing the trend (Chart 7 and 8).

 Chart 7 Double Top